 Huge kudos for building a bold new learning format that emphasized collaboration over competition, and mindset over methods.
 These are the problem solving skills we desperately need in the next generation of leaders.

 4. Rotman.
 Rotman is not only a leading business school in Canada, which ranks in the top 10 for faculty and research.
-It is internationally renowned for its expertise in design thinking and is home to , and the .
-Rotman also is home to an amazing team of student organizers who are busy working with us to ensure an amazing event.
+It is internationally renowned for its expertise in design thinking and is home to Design Works, and a business design lab.
+Rotman Commerce, the undergraduate business program, is home to an amazing team of student organizers who are busy working with us to ensure an amazing event.

 5. The Amazing Race!
 The Amazing Race is a scavenger hunt that will send students out into Toronto to acquire insights relevant to the challenge.
 In the process, students will explore the city and get to know members of other teams.